 5. Alcohol

-Drinking too much alcohol can also raise blood pressure, as well as damage the liver, heart, and brain.
-Alcohol can interfere with the hormones and nerves that control blood pressure, as well as increase the risk of dehydration, weight gain, and sleep problems.
-Moderate drinking, defined as no more than one drink per day for women and two drinks per day for men, may have some benefits for heart health, but excessive drinking can have the opposite effect.
+Too much alcohol consumption can even lead to increased blood pressure as well as damage to the liver, heart, and brain.
+Alcohol tends to interfere with the balance of hormones and nerves to control blood pressure, alongside increased chances of dehydration, weight gain, and sleep disorder.
+Moderate drinking, in fact, defined as no more than one drink per day for women and two drinks per day for men, is shown to have positive benefits in relation to heart health; excessive drinking has a completely opposite effect.

 6. Caffeine